-In order to further improve the effectiveness of our corporate governance, we regularly hold external directors' meetings, which are only attended by external directors.
+To further improve the effectiveness of corporate governance, external directors’ meetings, which are attended exclusively by external directors, are held regularly.

-These external directors engage in discussions that are active and unrestrained, sharing information and awareness from independent and objective positions.
-These meetings contribute to the greater objectivity and independence of the Board of Directors.
+These meetings, at which external directors engage in active and unrestrained discussions and share information and awareness from independent and objective positions, help foster a relationship of trust among the external directors and strengthen the supervisory function of the Board of Directors.